ArashSaeidpour/arashsaeidpour.github.io/index.md

 ## [Attention-based neural machine translation][6]

-<sub> I have presented presented my implementation of a Attention-based LSTM model for translation from spanish to english in PyTorch.
+<sub> In this notebook I have presented my implementation of a Attention-based LSTM model for translation from spanish to english in PyTorch.
 Scaffolding of the code is taken from [Stanford's CS224n course][303] materials.  <sub>

 [![homepage][5]{:height="50%" width="50%" style="display: block; margin: 0 auto" }][6]